 Based on the assessment data collected, programs identify a quality standard to improve on.
-Programs then create a program improvement plan to focus strategies and direct organizational resources.
+Programs then create a Program Improvement Plan to focus strategies and direct organizational resources.

-Creating a goal that is aligned with the quality standards does not have to be difficult.
-In fact, CDE recommends that you take language directly from the standard in action description when creating your goal for your improvement plan.
+Creating a goal that is aligned with the quality standards doesn't have to be difficult, in fact, CDE recommends that you take language directly out of the Standards in Action description when creating your goal for your improvement plan.

-Program improvement plans are created specifically for each site, and are kept on site for review and reflection.

-Programs are not required to use this template in implementing a CQI plan.

-Remember, the improvement plan you initially create can be changed or adapted at any time to fit your needs.
+Program Improvement Plans are created specifically for each site and are kept on-site for review and reflection.
+Programs are not required to use this template in implementing a CQI Plan.
+Remember, the improvement plan you initially create, can be changed or adapted at any time to fit your needs.